'The Glory Part 2': Song Hye-Kyo Is Back For Revenge In New Season

-From the looks of it, the trailer promises an exciting conclusion to the revenge saga that kept K-drama fans on edge in the first part.
+From the looks of it, the trailer promises an exciting conclusion of the revenge saga that kept K-drama fans on the edge in the first part.

 Written by Kim Eun-sook and directed by Ahn Gil-ho, The Glory is about a woman exacting revenge on her former bullies in a chilling fashion.